hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/elasticache-redis-replication-group-auto-failover-enabled.md

-#  Amazon ElastiCache for Redis cluster should have automatic failovers enabled
+#  Amazon ElastiCache for Redis replication-group should have automatic failovers enabled

 | Provider            | Category     |
 |---------------------|--------------|